openharmony/powermgr_display_manager/README.md

 ## Introduction<a name="section11660541593"></a>

-The Display Manager module of this repository provides the following capabilities:
+The Display power manager module of this repository provides the following capabilities:

 1. Turning on/off the display
 2. Adjusting the brightness of the display screen